TitansBane/Elysium/README.md

 #### VIGILANT
  - No tweak here; you can manually adjust the difficulty if you find the mod too easy.
 Just note that this is a LATE GAME QUEST.
 It will make much more sense if you do it after the Dawnguard questline and the House of Horrors quest.

 **Note: Dodging is provided by the Mod "The Ultimate Dodge Mod".
 You can head to System > Controls > Sneak and change the Keybind to whatever you want to use to dodge with.
-However, I recommend sticking with the default buttons else; the slide tackle animation might not function correctly.**
+However, I recommend sticking with the default buttons else; the crouch slide animation might not function correctly.**

 ## Other Post Installation FAQ